mamift/redbean4laravel4/README.md

 RedBean will create a separate table, 'gender', and include an appropriate primary key (an **AUTO_INCREMENTING 'ID'** column when you're using MySQL).
 Whenever you use **R::enum()** again, (like **R::enum('gender:female')** for instance), then RedBean will add another 'female' record inside the 'gender' table.

-Note how it doesn't use the built-in [ENUM] data type as a column type; this enables you to define another bean (table) which can use the same set of values.
+Note how it doesn't use the built-in [ENUM] data type as a column type; this enables you to define another bean (which will use the same table) that can use the same set of values.

 RedBean will also determine the appropriate data type depending on the values of the properties of your beans.
-In the above example, **$user['description']** is stored as TEXT and **$user->username** is stored as VARCHAR(255).
+In the above example, (if you're using MySQL at least) **$user['description']** is stored as TEXT and **$user->username** is stored as VARCHAR(255) .

 When reverting a Laravel migration, you may need to also use Schema builder methods such as **Schema::drop('user')** or **Schema::drop('gender')**, as RedBean does not provide a way to delete the table schema.
 Instead it allows you to erase all instances of a bean (equivalent to deleting all rows inside a table) using **R::wipe('user')**.